-We have entered into both the Investment Advisory Agreement and the Administration Agreement with the Adviser.
-Pursuant to the Investment Advisory Agreement, we will pay the Adviser a base management fee and an incentive fee.
+The Company has entered into both the Investment Advisory Agreement and the Administration Agreement with the Adviser.
+Pursuant to the Investment Advisory Agreement, the Company will pay the Adviser a base management fee and an incentive fee.
 See "Corporate Governance-Compensation of the Investment Adviser" for a description of how the fees payable to the Adviser will be determined.
-Pursuant to the Administration Agreement, we will reimburse the Adviser for expenses necessary to perform services related to our administration and operations.
-In addition, the Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.
+Pursuant to the Administration Agreement, the Company will reimburse the Adviser for expenses necessary to perform services related to the Company's administration and operations.
+In addition, the

+Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.

-Our executive officers, certain of our directors and certain other finance professionals of Owl Rock Capital Partners also serve as executives of the Adviser, ORTA and ORCPFA (which we refer to collectively, together with Owl Rock Capital Partners, as "Owl Rock") and officers and directors of the Company and certain professionals of Owl Rock Capital Partners and the Adviser are officers of Owl Rock Capital Securities LLC.
-In addition, our executive officers and directors and the members of the Adviser and members of its investment committee serve or may serve as officers, directors or principals of entities that operate in the same, or a related, line of business as we do or of investment funds, accounts or other investment vehicles managed by our affiliates.
-These investment funds, accounts or other investment vehicles may have investment objectives similar to our investment objective.
-We may compete with entities managed by the Adviser and its affiliates, including ORCC II, ORTFC, and Owl Rock First Lien Master Fund L.P., a fund advised by ORCPFA, for capital and investment opportunities.
-As a result, we may not be given the opportunity to participate in certain investments made by investment funds, accounts or other investment vehicles managed by the Adviser or its affiliates or by members of the investment committee.
-However, in order to fulfill its fiduciary duties to each of its clients, the Adviser intends to allocate investment opportunities in a manner that is fair and equitable over time and is consistent with Owl Rock's allocation policy, so that we are not disadvantaged in relation to any other client, taking into account such factors as the relative amounts of capital available for new investments, cash on hand, existing commitments and reserves, the investment programs and portfolio positions of the participating investment accounts, the clients for which participation is appropriate, targeted leverage level, targeted asset mix and any other factors deemed appropriate.
+The Company's executive officers, certain of its directors and certain other finance professionals of Owl Rock Capital Partners also serve as executives of the Owl Rock Advisers and officers and directors of the Company and certain professionals of Owl Rock Capital Partners and the Adviser are officers of Owl Rock Capital Securities LLC.
+In addition, the Company's executive officers and directors and the members of the Adviser and members of its investment committee serve or may serve as officers, directors or principals of entities that operate in the same, or a related, line of business as the Company does (including the Owl Rock Advisers) including serving on their respective investment committees and/or on the investment committees of investment funds, accounts or other investment vehicles managed by the Company's affiliate which may have investment objectives similar to the Company's investment objective.
+At times the Company may compete with entities managed by the Adviser, as well as other entities managed by the Owl Rock Advisers, including the Owl Rock BDCs and Owl Rock First Lien Master Fund L.P., a fund advised by ORPFA (collectively, the "Owl Rock Clients"), for capital and investment opportunities.
+As a result, the Company may not be given the opportunity to participate in certain investments made by the Owl Rock Clients.
+This can create a potential conflict when allocating investment opportunities among the Company and such other Owl Rock Clients.
+An investment opportunity that is suitable for multiple clients of the Adviser and its affiliates may not be capable of being shared among some or all of such clients and affiliates due to the limited scale of the opportunity or other factors, including regulatory restrictions imposed by the 1940 Act.
+However, in order for the Adviser and its affiliates to fulfill their fiduciary duties to each of their clients, the Owl Rock Advisers have put in place an investment allocation policy that seeks to ensure the fair and equitable allocation of investment opp

+The Owl Rock Advisers intend to allocate investment opportunities in a manner that is fair and equitable over time and is consistent with its allocation policy, so that no client of the Adviser or its affiliates is disadvantaged in relation to any other client of the Adviser or its affiliates, taking into account such factors as the relative amounts of capital available for new investments, cash on hand, existing commitments and reserves, the investment programs and portfolio positions of the participating investment accounts, the clients for which participation is appropriate, targeted leverage level, targeted asset mix and any other factors deemed appropriate.